animatlabs/animatlabs.github.io/_drafts/2027-05-03-yarp-reverse-proxy-gateway.md

 **Choose YARP when:**
 - You're already in the .NET ecosystem
 - You need custom routing/transform logic in C#
-- You want to leverage ASP.NET Core middleware
+- You want to use ASP.NET Core middleware
 - You need programmatic control over routing decisions

 ## Monitoring with OpenTelemetry